wahani/modules/cran-comments.md

 ## Test environments
 * ubuntu (on travis-ci)
 * win-builder
-* local ubuntu 16.04, R 3.4.0
+* local ubuntu 16.04, R 3.4.4

 ## R CMD check results

 * This is a maintenance release to address the demand to use packages in suggests conditionally.
-* There were no ERRORs or WARNINGs
+* There were no ERRORs or WARNINGs or NOTEs
-* There was one Note regarding the license I put this package under:
-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Sebastian Warnholz <wahani@gmail.com>'

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2016-2017
-  COPYRIGHT HOLDER: Sebastian Warnholz

 ## Downstream dependencies